 I was thinking lastnight that my daughter was too young to remember all the grandeur.
 We have simplified our lives so much, I wondered if she realizes there IS more.
 I believe she does, and I know she remembers the house from the first photo, but does she know she can have more?

 This photo is our current dwelling, a remodeled 1940’s farm house, nestled on 5 acres.
 We grew to 1,000 square feet, and love every nook and crannie.
 Look at the shine of the wood floor!
 As you can see, we still have the purple chairs, and round table, and we spend a lot of time in those chairs.
-There is something to be said for well made furniture.
-It lasts for years.
+Well made furniture lasts for years.

 Those purple chairs have held many a conversation.
 They have been slept in, and cried on.

 I had my daughter late in life.
 She was a gift from God once I got sober.
 She hasn’t seen the driven woman building a successful business.
 She hasn’t seen me wanting for more.
 She has seen a happy Mother who loves to write.
 I had all the success I could handle before she was 5 years old, but exchanged it for a simple life, and to spend time with her.

 Will she keep a simple life as she grows older, or will she have a lot more?
 I asked her and she said, “I may have a bigger house, depending on how many kids I have, but it will be minimalistic, furnished with only the things I love.”
 I said, “Like we did here?”, and she agreed.
 My choices for us have paid off, but I suppose if we want it, there’s always more.